Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 ### DNS and MX Records
 The MX record specifies which host or hosts handle emails for a particular domain name.
 For example, the host that handles emails for `sillydomain.site` is `mail.sillydomain.site`.
 If someone with a Gmail account sends an email to `somebody@sillydomain.site`, then Gmail server will query the MX record of `sillydomain.site`.
 When it finds out that `mail.sillydomain.site` is responsible for accepting email, it then query the A record of `mail.sillydomain.site` to get the IP address, thus the email can be delivered.

-Since [DigitalOcean](https://m.do.co/c/285be2a21159) is managing our DNS, this becomes a *fairly* painless process.
+Since [DigitalOcean](https://m.do.co/c/285be2a21159) is managing the DNS, this becomes a *fairly* painless process.

 >If you have not already created an account, go to [DigitalOcean](https://m.do.co/c/285be2a21159) and sign up for an account.